Lendersmark/countryflag/README.md

 Countryflag accepts one or more country name(s) as command line arguments, separated by spaces.
 Country names can be expressed in various classification schemes such as ISO-2, ISO-3, ISO-numeric, official name, etc.
-Countryflag uses [Country Converter (coco)](https://pypi.org/project/country-converter/) to convert country names to ISO-2 codes before returning emoji flags, so please see [Country Converter README.md](https://github.com/konstantinstadler/country_converter/blob/master/README.md#classification-schemes) for further details about supported classification schemes.

     countryflag Germany BE Spain 'United States of America'

-The default output is a space separated list of emoji flags, one for each country.
+The default output is a space separated list of emoji flags, one for each country:

+`🇩🇪 🇧🇪 🇪🇸 🇺🇸`

+Countryflag uses [Country Converter (coco)](https://pypi.org/project/country-converter/) to convert country names to ISO-2 codes and [Emoji-country-flag](https://pypi.org/project/emoji-country-flag/) to render the emoji flags, so please see their documentation for further details.

+## How it works

+All the flag emoji are actually composed of two unicode letters.
+These are the 26 regional indicator symbols:

+🇦 🇧 🇨 🇩 🇪 🇫 🇬 🇭 🇮 🇯 🇰 🇱 🇲 🇳 🇴 🇵 🇶 🇷 🇸 🇹 🇺 🇻 🇼 🇽 🇾 🇿

+According to ISO 3166, pairing unicode letters of the country code, compatible browsers/phones/terminals will display the correspondent Emoji flag.
+For example BE is Belgium: 🇧 + 🇪 = 🇧🇪

+So, to encode an ASCII code like :BE: to 🇧🇪, Countrycode converts country names to the corresponding regional indicator symbols.

 ## Compatible terminals

-Some terminals, such as [iTerm2](https://iterm2.com/) on Mac Os, support Emoji Flags very well.
+Some terminals, such as [iTerm2](https://iterm2.com/) on Mac Os, support Emoji country flags very well.

-However, many others don't, such as Windows Terminal on Windows or Gnome Terminal on Linux: instead of the flag, they display country initials.
+However, many others don't, such as Windows Terminal on Windows or Gnome Terminal on Linux: instead of the flag, they will display unicode letters.
+For example, invoking `countryflag belgium` into Windows Terminal will return 🇧 🇪 as output, instead of the emojy country flag 🇧🇪.

 At least on Windows, the reason seems to be political/PR-related, as explained [here](https://answers.microsoft.com/en-us/windows/forum/all/flag-emoji/85b163bc-786a-4918-9042-763ccf4b6c05).

-Therefore, countryflag makes much more sense on systems that can properly render Emoji flags in terminal.
+Therefore, Countryflag makes much more sense when used on systems/terminals that can properly render Emoji country flags.

 ## Issues, bugs and enhancements